 The Office of Undergraduate Research, Scholarly and Creative Activity (URSCA) manages the Woodrow Wilson Fellowship, the Dean’s ASPIRE Grant (formerly DURA), Albstein Research Scholarship, the Bander Family Fund, the Clinger Award, the Constance A. Morella International Scholarship, Louis E. Goodman Award, Meg Walsh Award for summer internships, and the Amgen Scholars Program.

 The Krieger School’s Office of the Dean manages the Dean’s Teaching Fellowship which provides graduate students an opportunity to grow as educators and scholars by allowing them to propose, design, and offer an undergraduate seminar course.

 Krieger School departments, programs, and centers often offer their own research awards or funding opportunities.

-The Hopkins Office for Undergraduate Research (HOUR) is completely separate from URSCA and falls within the Office of the Vice Provost for Research.
+The Hopkins Office for Undergraduate Research (HOUR) is completely separate from URSCA.
 The office facilitates access to research opportunities, funding programs, events, and resources for all undergraduate students and staff across the University.
 HOUR also oversees the annual event DREAMS and the Provost’s Undergraduate Research Award.